 1. Go to: www.myvirtualreports.com

-First-time users need to register by clicking the merchant logon screen and entering their merchant ID number and bank account number.
-Follow the steps above to log on.
+First-time users need to register by clicking the Merchant login screen and entering their Merchant ID number and bank account number.